milosjocic1/SEI-Project-3/README.md

 ### Team leadership

 Speaking to the team, we agreed that I would be team leader and handle management of the project and development flow.
-As in previous projects, we collabroated to set out a clear development overview that would allow us to remain accountable, on target and achieve our goals for this app.
+As in previous projects, we collaborated to set out a clear development overview that would allow us to remain accountable, on target and achieve our goals for this app.
 We established minimum deliverable functionalities as well as stretch goals, and as the project progressed, I ensured that we all stuck to these as a team.
-Wherever issues arose, we worked ogether to resolve these and I periodically checked in with my teammates to see if they needed help, feedback or support with bugs.
+Wherever issues arose, we worked together to resolve these and I periodically checked in with my teammates to see if they needed help, feedback or support with bugs.
 We used Zoom and Slack to stay in constant communication throughout the project.

 ### Task management